Epernay Champagne, France Travel Guide

 Théâtre Gabrielle Dorziat is the main venue for performing arts, presenting plays, concerts, and dance performances.

-Nightclubs are very limited.
-Epernay provides a more relaxed evening focused on dining and conversation.
-City center has a few bars/pubs.
+Nightlife venues are very limited.
+Epernay offers a more relaxed evening focused on dining and conversation.
+City center contains a couple of bars/pubs.

 Epernay gives opportunities to acquire local products, souvenirs, and, of course, Champagne.